 Benefits of a Revocable Living Trust

 Financial expert Suze Orman once told CNBC that everyone needs a revocable trust.
 “A living revocable trust serves as far more than just where assets are to go upon your death and it does that in an efficient way,” she said.
-Here are some of the reasons a revocable trust should be part of your estate plan.
+Here are six reasons a revocable trust should be part of your estate plan:

 Revocable living trusts allow you to make amendments at your own discretion.
 That can prove invaluable if your circumstances change or if you just aren’t sure who you want to name as your beneficiaries.
 That flexibility also makes these trusts a popular option if you are starting your estate planning young.

 As outlined above, a living trust covers grantors during three phases of life.
 If you become incapacitated, your trustee can take over and manage your affairs.
-(Don’t worry: He or she has a fiduciary duty to act in your best interest.)
+(Don’t worry: This person has a fiduciary duty to act in her best interest.)
 This happens automatically.
 You do not need to go through court proceedings or appointed conservators.
 Revocable living trusts also account for guardianship.
 You can stipulate living situations and spending habits for minor children in the terms of your trust.

 Drafting a living trust usually requires more funds and effort upfront because it’s a more complex legal document than a regular trust or will.
 So that means you will need to spend some time and money to properly set up and maintain your trust.
 However, that work can save you the headache and higher expenses associated with probate.
 Living trusts also tend to hold up better if someone contests a provision, potentially saving more money and time.